API Glossary

 • toStartOfYear

-An interval is used when fetching timeseries data.
-If the raw data is available at 5 minute intervals but you want to fetch it daily, interval: "1d" should be provided as parameter.
-In this case the default aggregation will be applied on all 288 5-minute data points in a day to compute the value for the whole day.
-This aggregation varies based on the metric - in some cases taking the average or the last value is required (price), in other cases taking the sum of all values (transaction volume), etc.
+Intervals are used when fetching timeseries data.
+If the raw data is available at 5-minute intervals but you want to fetch it daily, you should provide interval: "1d" as a parameter.
+In this case, the default aggregation will be applied to all 288 5-minute data points in a day to compute the value for the entire day.
+The type of aggregation varies based on the metric.
+In some cases, taking the average or the last value is required (price), while in other cases, taking the sum of all values is necessary (transaction volume), and so on.

 ISO8601